If you want to edit your photos for web use or printing, then you need to use a lossless format.

 DNGs are good for storing the straight-out-of-camera images, but cannot be used to store edited files.

-You are also unable to shoot images directly in DNG, and must always convert them, even though this is a relatively painless process.
+You are also unable to shoot images directly in DNG unless you are using a high-end camera like a Leica, and must otherwise convert them, even though this is a relatively painless process.

 The disadvantages of DNG are: